 Great Tibet Tour Logo GREAT TIBET TOUR ®

-Reting Monastery(热振寺) is located in Tanggu township, Linzhou county, 240 kilometers north of Lhasa.
-Reting means "to eradicate all worries and continue to detach from the Three Realms of Samsara".
+Reting Monastery(热振寺) is located in Tanggu township, Linzhou county, 155 kilometers north of Lhasa.
+Reting means eradicating all worries and continuing until transcending the three realms of reincarnation.
 It's the seat of Reting Rinpoche.
 As the first monastery of the Kadam Sect in Tibetan Buddhism, with a history of more than 900 years, Reting Monastery was founded in 1057 by Dromtön, who's also the founder of the Kadam school.
-It was initially associated with Atisha (Jowo-je) but in its later years, it had an important connection with the Gelugpa order and the Dalai Lamas.
-Two regents – the de facto rulers of Tibet for the interregnum between the death of a Dalai Lama and the majority of his next reincarnation – were chosen from the Reting abbots.

 At the beginning of the 15th century, it was converted to Gelug Sect and belonged to Sera Monastery.
 In the 16th century, Gelug’s living Buddha system was established.
 Reting Khenpo started to be inherited by the reincarnated Rinpoche.

 Reting Rinpoche has a very high authority and reputation in Tibetan Buddhism.
-He was canonized as Tulku by Qing Dynasty.
-Reting Rinpoche is one of the six living Buddha lineages served as regent in history.
+In history, Reting Rinpoche was canonized as Tulku by the Qing Dynasty and was also one of the six living Buddha lineages who served as regent.
 They are eligible to act as a regent of Tibet before the Dalai Lama takes over the reins of government upon coming of age.
-According to the monastery records, the living Buddha has reincarnated to the seventh life.
+According to the monastery records, the living Buddha was reincarnated in the seventh life.

 What to See at Reting Monastery